oottppxx/enigma2/openatv6.0/plugins/heinz/README-frenchs.md

 this script will look for said file to mark all catchup supporting channels with a

-"*"
+"!!!"

-suffix to the channel name.
+suffix on the channel name.

+NOTE: if you don't use one or several exclamation marks as the suffix, the channel renaming will probably stop the correct channel picons display.

 The script can be run manually, but it's better if ran via cron, as Suls